GeoMOER/moer-mpg-data-analysis/docs/units/_unit00/unit00-01_learning_environment.md

 -->

+## Hybid setting

+The course will take place in a synchronous hybrid setting on a weekly basis.
+This means, that students can attend the course in the seminar room in presence (room 00A19) or online using the link provided in Ilias.

 ## Ilias

 Ilias is the course space offered by the University of Marburg.
 We will use Ilias mainly for the administration of the course and for providing small static documents.
-The link to the Ilias space for this course can be found [here](https://ilias.uni-marburg.de/goto.php?target=crs_3388027&client_id=UNIMR){:target="_blank"}.
+The link to the Ilias space for this course can be found [here, to be updated](https://xxx){:target="_blank"}.
 Note that you have to log in with your student account.
-There is also a forum in Ilias, which you can use for getting in touch with your fellow students.
+In Ilias, you can also find the link to the online meeting room for the weekly session.